softelnet/sponge_client_dart/README.md

 # Sponge client for Dart.

-This is a source code repository for Sponge client for Dart.
+This is the source code repository for the Sponge REST API client for Dart.

 See `example/example.dart`.